 - Cholecystectomy (gall bladder removal)

-- Adrenalectomy (adrenal gland removal) or
+- Adrenalectomy (adrenal gland removal)

 - Ileostomy (bowel diversion surgery)